tahoe-lafs/zfec/zfec/README.txt

 Dan Rubenstein.
 Thanks to the Mnet hackers who wrote an earlier Python wrapper, especially Myers Carpenter and Hauke Johannknecht.
 Thanks to Brian Warner and Amber O'Whielacronx for help with the API, documentation, debugging, compression, and unit tests.
+Thanks to Adam Langley for improving the C API and contributing the Haskell API.
 Thanks to the creators of GCC (starting with Richard M. Stallman) and Valgrind (starting with Julian Seward) for a pair of excellent tools.
 Thanks to my coworkers at Allmydata -- http://allmydata.com -- Fabrice Grinda, Peter Secor, Rob Kinninmont, Brian Warner, Zandr Milewski,